Kuroi-Yuki/Assessment-Application/README.md

 •	nano: to communicate with CouchDB
 •	mqtt: to create MQTT publishers and subscribers
 •	http: to communicate with the R engine via http requests
+•	express: for http server functionalities
 •	fs: to access the file system on the devices
-•	json2csv: to convert the JSON files received via mqtt to csv and append them to the csv file All of the packages can be downloaded using the command: npm install <package name>
+•	json2csv: to convert the JSON files received via mqtt to csv and append them to the csv file
+•	sleep**: only for simulation purposes
+All of the packages can be downloaded using the command: >npm install <package name>

 - CouchDB server
 A local CouchDB server can be downloaded and installed from http://couchdb.apache.org/.
 The server runs on port 5984 and can be accessed immediately after installation via curl.
 The database can also be accessed via the graphic interface provided by Futon by typing http://localhost:5984/_utils/ into a web browser.
 Futon offers a simple method to access databases and generate views that can later be called from the NodeJS application.